Demivan/blog/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 ***Example (pluralization):***

-If you want translators to be able to use pluralization, you are forced to use `$tc` method.
+If you want translators to be able to use pluralization, you need to use `$tc` method.
 Even if you don't need it for your source language.
 You cannot just write:
 ```js
 const messages = {
   en: {